grimandgreedy/qutebrowser-scripts/README.md

 You will need to set up ollama and download a model for this to work.

+You will need to install ollama through pip--`python -m pip install ollama`

 ```
 config.bind(',ls', 'spawn --userscript summarise_file.py $QUTE_HTML --qb-html --model mistral')
 config.bind(',lS', 'spawn --userscript summarise_file.py $QUTE_HTML --popup --model mistral')
 ```

 ### Read aloud

+This script converts the text of a page to an audio file and then opens the audio file with mpv.

 For this script to work you will need to: